webpack-contrib/copy-webpack-plugin/.github/ISSUE_TEMPLATE/BUG.md

   If your webpack config is over 50 lines long, please provide a URL to a repo for your beefy 🍖 app that we can use to reproduce.
 -->

+### Please paste the results of `npx --no-install webpack info` here, and mention other relevant information